Peer-reviewed journal

 NemoClaw on Apple Silicon: Validating and Fixing NVIDIA's Enterprise Agent Security Stack on Consumer Hardware

-Adnan Tanveer (Addy) · Speedrun AI Labs, Sydney · April 13, 2026 · v2.1 · SSRN 6587938
+Adnan Tanveer (Addy) · Speedrun AI Labs, Sydney · April 13, 2026 · v2.1 · Also on SSRN 6587938

 NVIDIA NemoClaw provides a six-layer enterprise security stack for autonomous AI agents running on the OpenClaw platform.
 The architecture was designed and announced alongside NVIDIA DGX hardware at GTC 2026.
 DGX Station systems list at US$80,000 to US$125,000.
 This paper validates the complete NVIDIA NemoClaw/OpenShell security stack on an Apple Mac Studio (M4 Max, 64 GB unified memory, A$4,849) via Docker Desktop.
 We identify three enforcement gaps in NVIDIA OpenShell v0.0.26 -- root-user bypass of Landlock via CAP_DAC_OVERRIDE, missing seccomp filters for AF_PACKET and AF_NETLINK, and a missing TLS CA certificate mount -- develop and publish fixes for all three gaps, achieving 6 of 6 security layers passing, and benchmark sandbox startup latency, memory overhead, and infrastructure cost, demonstrating that enterprise-grade agent security is achievable on Apple Silicon at approximately 4% of NVIDIA DGX Station pricing.